 New Codes and Expectations

 Most people understand the need for GFCI (Ground Fault Circuit Interruption) electric outlets.
 They have an internal circuit breaker that prevents electrocution in bathrooms, as a space that mixes water and electricity can be dangerous.
 Glass types are another code requirement.
-The glass in a bathroom must be tempered, because floor surfaces in a bathroom become slippery and are a potential falling hazard.
+The glass for bathroom windows and throughout the entire room must be tempered, because floor surfaces in a bathroom become slippery and are a potential falling hazard.
 Although a fall itself can cause injury, injury can also be caused if a shower window shatters.
 For this reason, windows in a shower can be exceptionally dangerous.
 This is just another reason why bathroom windows are based around safety precautions.

 Design and Build a Beautiful Bathroom

-No matter how nice a bathroom is upon initial home purchase, most people are going to want to remodel the room to their specific tastes at some point — especially if they plan to live in the house into their retirement years.
+No matter how nice a bathroom is upon initial home purchase, most people are going to want to remodel the room to their specific interior design tastes at some point — especially if they plan to live in the house into their retirement years.
 Alternatively, there might be a great deal available on a quaint older house that needs renovations to incorporate modern expectations.
-Either way, bathroom renovations are best done by professionals who are trained in the process and understand what works for most people, what looks the best, and what meets code.
+Either way, bathroom renovations are best done by professionals who are trained in the process and understand what works for most people, what looks the best in terms of luxury bathroom design, and what meets code.

 Why You Must Follow Building Codes